 About

-In my free time, I enjoy hiking in the Bay Area, arranging fingerstyle guitar covers, and exploring graphic design through Adobe software.
-Some of my broader interests include LGBTQ+ advocacy, labor rights, and environmental justice—especially as they relate to uplifting Pacific Islander communities.
+In my free time, I enjoy hiking around the Bay Area, playing fingerstyle guitar, and exploring graphic design through Adobe software.

 Teaching

-Undergraduate Student Instructor for Data 8, “Foundations of Data Science” (June 2024 – Present)
+Undergraduate Student Instructor for Data 8, “Foundations of Data Science” (June 2024 - August 2025)

 - Lead sections of 30+ students through weekly labs and discussion sections in Data 8, ”Foundations of Data Science,” using Python and JupyterLab to master programming and data analysis skills through hands-on analysis of diverse